StyraInc/styra-run-sdk-tests/README.md

-# styra-run-sdk-common
+# styra-run-sdk-tests

-This repository holds unit tests across all our Styra Run SDKs.
+This repository contains unit tests for all Styra Run SDKs.